-regime <index> [boundary | binsize | samplingperiod]
+regime <index> [ boundary | binsize | samplingperiod ]

 Returns information about the specified <index> regime.
-The first regime has an <index> of 1.
+The first regime has an <index> of 1. <index> should be lower or equal to the number or regimes reported by the regimes command at the time of issuing the command.
 If direction (regimes command) is set to descending, the first regime corresponds to the regime the closest to the surface.
 If direction is set to ascending, the first regime is the closest to the seabed.
 Depending on how is set reference (regimes command), the logger use the absolute pressure or the sea pressure to determine the current regime and the current bin.